commandlayer/protocol-commons/SECURITY.md

 Email: **dev@commandlayer.org**
 PGP Fingerprint: **5016 D496 9F38 22B2 C5A2 FA40 99A2 6950 197D AB0A**

-Private reporting helps keep agents safe while fixes ship.
+Private reporting helps protect dependent systems while a remediation is prepared.

----
+If a vulnerability could impact interoperability or cause ecosystem-wide breakage, **confidential disclosure is strongly preferred** until a fix is published.

 ## Response Targets